Ashley Judd is suing Harvey Weinstein, who “torpedoed” her career

 Ashley Judd helped establish the Time’s Up movement so that women who have been harassed would be able to seek some measure of justice.
 Now she’s seeking some justice of her own.

 Judd was the first celebrity victim of Harvey Weinstein’s sexual predation to be named on the record, in the New York Times investigation that eventually won a Pulitzer.
 She alleged that after spurning the mega-producer’s explicit advances, Weinstein did irreparable damage to her career by creating a false, negative reputation for her as punishment.
-On Monday, Judd retaliated by suing Weinstein for defamation, sexual harassment and a violation of California’s fair business laws.
+On Monday, Judd retaliated by suing Weinstein for defamation, sexual harassment, and a violation of California’s fair business laws.
 Specifically, she claims that Weinstein ruined her chances of appearing in The Lord of the Rings trilogy by urging director Peter Jackson against casting her.

-If the guilty verdict in last week’s Bill Cosby re-trial is any indication, actual consequences for the crimes of powerful men appear to be in vogue now.
+If the guilty verdict in last week’s Bill Cosby retrial is any indication, actual consequences for the crimes of powerful men appear to be in vogue now.